siegerts/xiegerts.com/content/post/amplify-ui-auth-nextjs/index.md

 - [Restrict access in the client-side page](#creating-a-protected-settings-page)

-Then we'll add in the UI :art:.
+Then we'll add some UI elements :art:.

 ## Create the app